-In November of 1997, God opened the eyes of an American missionary working in Athens to the presence of women in prostitution, noticing one particular woman not once but four times in one week.
+In November of 1997, God opened the eyes of an American woman working in Athens to the presence of women in prostitution, noticing one particular woman not once but four times in one week.
 That fact alone became the catalyst for prayer for a group that would eventually start Nea Zoi.
-Not long after they began praying, one of the missionaries was given the opportunity to stop and have a chat with this woman.
+Not long after they began praying, one of the members was given the opportunity to stop and have a chat with this woman.
 The team started praying, and God used those prayers to create unity, strengthen the desire and vision to support the burden they felt for these people, and speak to them through circumstances and prophetic words.

 And the ministry was birthed.
 From its inception, the ministry has been characterised by a powerful sense of God's participation and presence, both in work and in worship.
 Initially, the weekly outreach was known as Lost Coin, after Jesus' parable in Luke 15:8-10

 "Or what woman," Jesus asks, "If she has ten drachmas (silver coins) and loses one, does not light a lamp and sweep the house and search carefully until she finds it?
 And when she has found it, she calls together her friends and neighbours, saying 'Rejoice with me, for I have found the coin which I had lost!'
 In the same way, I tell you, there is joy in the presence of the angels over one sinner who repents."